Available to: 3rd year students only, 2-semester commitment

 The Criminal Clinic focuses on the practice of criminal law (including case preparation, oral advocacy, court procedures, and ethics); the role and function of prosecutors and defense attorneys; and the criminal justice system.
 Students appear as prosecutors and defense attorneys in misdemeanor cases and assist in felony trials.
 This clinic is a two semester commitment (Fall & Spring) open to third year students only.

-Prerequisites: Evidence and Trial Advocacy.
+Prerequisites: Evidence, Trial Advocacy and Criminal Procedure.
 (Trial Advocacy meets the Experiential Requirement for graduation.)
 Students should take both courses in sequence during the 2nd year.
 Enrollment preference will be given to students who have completed all prerequisites.
 Students may be permitted to enroll concurrently in the Clinic and Trial Advocacy only on a “space available” basis and with professor permission.